List of leaders of the Socialist Republic of Serbia

 The following is a list of leaders of the Socialist Republic of Serbia (SR Serbia).
 It lists heads of state and heads of government.
 In the Socialist Republic, the only legal political party was the League of Communists of Serbia (SKS), which was part of the League of Communists of Yugoslavia (SKJ).

-Commonly referred to as Socialist Serbia or simply as Serbia, SR Serbia was the largest, most populous, and most economically developed republic of the Yugoslavia in 1945–91.
+Commonly referred to as Socialist Serbia or simply as Serbia, SR Serbia was the largest, most populous, and most economically developed republic of Yugoslavia in 1945–91.

 Heads of State

 Prior to 1974, Serbia had no president or state presidency.
 The most senior state official was the President of the People's Assembly of Serbia, who was considered as the head of state.

 In the SR Serbia, the only legal political party was the League of Communists of Serbia, and therefore all heads of state belonged to that political organization.